 White Chicken Chili

-This alternative version uses shredded chicken, white beans, and Green chilies for a lighter yet still flavorful option.
-It imbues chili with a different take while keeping the essence intact.
+This one uses shredded chicken, white beans, and green chilies for a lighter, but still tasty, option.
+Different look, same chili comfort.

 Slow-Cooker Chili